Meet the Business for Biodiversity Team

 Communications

 Having started out as an arts and culture writer, Fiona has focused on environmental communications since 2019, when she joined Natural Capital Ireland as Communications Executive.
-She has since led outreach on several major biodiversity-related projects including Peatlands Gathering, Data 4 Nature and the EPA’s INCASE (Irish Natural Capital Accounting for Sustainable Environments), with Business For Biodiversity Ireland the biggest challenge yet.
+She has since led outreach on several major biodiversity-related projects including the Data 4 Nature report, the National Biodiversity Conference 2022, ForES (sustainable forestry tool), the EPA’s INCASE (Irish Natural Capital Accounting for Sustainable Environments).
+She also co-authored a IEN/NCI workshop report on Funding Nature Restoration in Ireland in 2024.

-With a degree in History and Greek & Roman Civilisations, and having also worked in the heritage sector, Fiona enjoys how nature is interwoven with history and mythology.
+With a degree in History and Greek & Roman Civilisations from University College Dublin, and having also worked in the heritage sector, Fiona enjoys how nature is interwoven with our history and mythology.
 She grew up in a new estate next to a cromlech stone in a field full of dandelions and hares, not far from Puck’s Castle, the Witch’s Hat and Killiney Strand.
+With an ongoing interest in creative writing, Fiona is interested in the role of storytelling and the media in influencing behaviour, and hopeful that biodiversity will be embraced in the mainstream before it’s too late for us to successfully act collectively.